AJenbo/DiabloGrooboAnalysis/readme.md

 As Groobo notes in his earlier [17:38 submission](https://archive.org/details/Diablo_Sorcerer_1738) on October 12th, 2006, “...The maps, mosters, drops, chests etc are generated while you create your character, and stay the same every time you play with the same \[character\]…”\[sic\].[^1] _Diablo_ save files include the seed information used to generate dungeon levels; specifically, the initial game seed based on the game launch time is used to generate 16 dungeon seeds, one for each dungeon level, which are stored in the save file.[^2] Because dungeon seeds form part of the save file for a given game, “luck manipulation” of dungeon layouts is not possible.
 The only way to change the layout for a level is to start a new game or directly modify the game code or save file.

-Over the course of several weeks and scan iterations, the team reviewed every possible game seed, including invalid seeds occurring after 2038, using `diablo-mapgen --scanner stairs --start 0 --count 4294967295` (with additional scripting to split the search among multiple processor cores).
+Over the course of several weeks and scan iterations, the team reviewed every possible game seed, including invalid seeds occurring after the year 2038, using `diablo-mapgen --scanner stairs --start 0 --count 4294967295` (with additional scripting to split the search among multiple processor cores).
 No set of levels matched the results displayed in the run in either the valid or invalid date ranges.
-This indicates the run was created by using levels from multiple, incongruent playthroughs of the game beyond what would be ordinary for a segmented speedrun or the run contained directly manipulated dungeon seeds.
+This indicates the run was created by using levels from multiple, incongruent playthroughs of the game beyond what would ordinarily be allowed for a segmented speedrun or the run contained directly manipulated dungeon seeds.

-Through the search process the team was able to identify the exact dungeon seed that generated 13 of the 16 levels shown in the video. **Figure 5** shows the dungeon seed for each level that could be identified, what time each playthrough was started, and what quests were active in each playthrough.
-No exact match could be found for levels 3 and 4 which indicates Groobo may have used a modified client or external tools to influence object and monster spawns.
+Through the search process, the team was able to identify the exact dungeon seed that generated 13 of the 16 levels shown in the video. **Figure 5** shows the dungeon seed for each identified dungeon level and the time and date each playthrough was started.
+No exact match could be found for levels 3 and 4, which indicates Groobo may have used a modified client or external tools to influence object and monster spawns.

 | Dungeon Level | Dungeon Seed   | Game Seed  | Game Time           |
 | ------------- | -------------- | ---------- | ------------------- |